 According to a blueprint drawn by architects Foster+Partners, the project is estimated to cost £24bn.

-Last week, Boris took a u-turn on Boris Island airport and backed the option of building a new airport in the Isle of Grain.
+Last week, Boris took Firms could consider leaving the UK if Heathrow was shut and backed the option of building a new airport in the Isle of Grain.
 He came under fire for proposing the closure of Heathrow and turning it into a town housing 250,000 people.

 “Ambitious cities all over the world are already stealing a march on us and putting themselves in a position to eat London’s breakfast, lunch and dinner by constructing mega-airports that plug them directly into the global supply chains that we need to be part of,” he said last week.